Supporting New Zealand small businesses for 5 years.

 The good news is that there’s a clever tactic for fixing this…

 You take out smaller short-term loans that you can easily repay.
 You don’t even have to spend the money.
+Some lenders may require a personal guarantee when offering small loans to businesses with limited credit history.
 Just take out a small loan and make the monthly or fortnightly loan payment.
+Make sure each repayment amount is paid on time to build a positive credit history.
 Your lender will report your prompt payments to the credit bureaus, which will improve your score.

 Ideally, this is something you should do long before you actually need a big loan.
 It’s a great way to build up a good credit history before setting your sights on larger loans.